Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 ## 6.2 DeepSurv - Survival curves<a class="anchor" id="deepsurv_curves"></a>

-As we have already learned before in part 4.1 about Kaplan-Meier estimate, **survival curve** represents a statistical graphical interpetation of the survival behaviour of subjects (i.e. mortgage borrowers) in the form of a graph showing percentage surviving vs time.
+As we have already learned before in part 4.1 about Kaplan-Meier estimator, **survival curve** represents a statistical graphical interpetation of the survival behaviour of subjects (i.e. mortgage borrowers) in the form of a graph showing percentage surviving vs time.
 This allows to examine and compare estimated survival times for each individual (except Kaplan-Meier model) and define global patterns in data (in example, sharp lines which go close to 0% propability may have certain explaination).

 The graph below represents the estimated survival lifetimes for 15 individual mortgage borrowers from the test dataset using the output of the DeepSurv model.
 According to the graph, for a significant amount of customers the predicted survival times decrease within the first two years.
 For instance, for the customer with ID 5 the survival function shows that after 15 months he has a probability of roughly 50% to survive beyond 15 months.
 Whereas the survival function of customer with ID 9 at the same point in time shows that he has only 25% chance to survive beyond this time.